 Connecticut man cops to trafficking in endangered sperm whale teeth

-An artist who created works carved from bone admitted Wednesday that he smuggled dozens of sperm whale teeth worth more than $26,000 into the U.S.
+An artist who created works carved from bone admitted Wednesday that he smuggled dozens of sperm whale teeth into the U.S.

 John "Jake" Bell, of Lakeville, Conn., pleaded guilty to one count of wildlife trafficking in federal court in Boston.
 As part of his plea, Bell admitted that he sold approximately 34 sperm whale teeth to an unidentified "co-conspirator" based in Nantucket, Mass. for $11,600 in November 2004.